-The EPA interprets CAA sections 111(b)(1)(B), in light of CAA sections (b)(1)(A) and (a) $(\overline{1})$, to require, or at least to authorize the Administrator to require, a pollutant-specific SCF as a predicate for promulgating a standard of performance for that air pollutant.
+The EPA interprets CAA sections 111(b)(1)(B), in light of CAA sections (b)(1)(A) and (a)($\overline{1}$), to require, or at least to authorize the Administrator to require, a pollutant-specific SCF as a predicate for promulgating a standard of performance for that air pollutant.
 The EPA bases this interpretation on a close reading of these provisions in the context of CAA section 111.
 CAA section 111 directs the EPA to regulate, through a multi-step process, air pollutants from categories of stationary sources.
 CAA section 111(b)(1)(A) requires the initial action, which is that the Administrator must "publish . . . a list of categories of stationary sources.
 He shall include a category of sources in such list if in his judgment it causes, or contributes significantly to, air pollution which may reasonably be anticipated to endanger public health or welfare."
-This provision does not by its terms require the Administrator, in listing a source category, to identify particular air pollutants of concern that are emitted from the source category, but it does make clear that the Administrator must identify air pollution that is of concern and must make a finding that this air pollution, in our shorthand, is dangerous.
+This provision does not by its terms require the Administrator, in listing a source category, to identify particular air pollutants of concern that are emitted from the source category, but it does make clear that the Administrator must identify air pollution that is of concern and must make a finding that this air pollution, in our shorthand, is

-CĂA section 111(b)(1)(B) then directs the EPA to propose regulations "establishing Federal standards of performance" for new sources within the source category, then to allow public comment, and then to "promulgate . . . such standards with such modifications as he deems appropriate."
+CAA section 111(b)(1)(B) then directs the EPA to propose regulations "establishing Federal standards of performance" for new sources within the source category, then to allow public comment, and then to "promulgate . . . such standards with such modifications as he deems appropriate."
 CAA section 111(a)(1) defines the term "standard of performance" as "a standard for emissions of air pollutants which [the Administrator is required to determine through a specified methodology]."
 This definition makes clear that the standards of performance that CAA section 111(b)(1)(A) directs the Administrator to promulgate must concern air pollutants emitted from the sources in the source category.
-However, industrial sources of the type subject to CAA section 111(b)(1)(A) invariably emit more than one air pollutant and neither CAA section 111(b)(1)(B) nor 111(a)(1) by its terms specifies for which of those air pollutants the EPA must promulgate standards of performance.
+However, industrial sources of the type subject to CAA section 111(b)(1)(A) invariably emit more than one air pollutant and neither CAA section 111(b)(1)(B) nor 111(a)(1) by its terms specifies for which of those air in 84 FR 50262 (2019 Proposal).
+This approach is similar to the pollutant-specific SCF approach.
+By the same token, the EPA's discussions in the 2019 Proposal of the legislative history, CAA section 111(f), and previous statements the EPA made in support documents all contain references to a pollutant-specific SCF as a predicate for promulgating standards of performance.
+84 FR 50263 through 67.